mailgun/roman/README.md

    KnownHosts:  []string{"foo.example.com"},
    RenewBefore: 30 * 24 * time.Hour, // 30 days
 }

+// start the certificate manager, this is a blocking call that
+// ensures that certificates are ready before the server starts
+// accepting connections
 err := m.Start()
 if err != nil {
     fmt.Printf("Unable to start the CertificateManager: %v", err) os.Exit(255)
 }

+// start the http server a *tls.Config that uses the certificate manager
+// to obtain certificates
 s := &http.Server{
     Addr: ":https",
     TLSConfig: &tls.Config{GetCertificate: m.GetCertificate},